-- Bullying is usually physical hurting, name calling, giving unkind looks or leaving people out of activities/games. - Bullying usually happens when the relationship is imbalanced. - Bullying is usually on-going.
+- Bullying is categorised as repeated incidents of targeted behaviour, not one off incidents - Bullying is usually physical hurting, name calling, giving unkind looks or leaving people out of activities/games. - Bullying usually happens when the relationship is imbalanced. - Bullying is usually on-going.